 Nichola assists her clients with accessing the specialised medical and rehabilitative support they need to lead, so far as possible, fully independent lives.
 Nichola adopts a holistic approach.
 Whilst her primary concern is to ensure that clients are funded for their immediate and future needs, she always considers the wider financial, emotive and other support that clients and their families require.

 Nichola consistently achieves excellent financial settlement awards, securing financial stability for her clients when they need it most.
+In the last ten years, Nichola has secured over £100m for her clients.

 Recent client comments include: